Big Dutchman opens brand new location in Malaysia

 Jan Hofstede, president of BD Asia, explained the substantial investment in Asia: “It’s an important step in meeting the increasing demand for livestock equipment, especially by the poultry sector, in this region of the world.”
 To him, this location with its 26,000 square meters of storage and office space shows Big Dutchman’s firm commitment to establishing modern and sustainable systems for animal husbandry and meat production permanently in this rapidly growing part of the world.

-A centre of excellence for modern livestock production
+A center of excellence for modern livestock production

-Built just nine years after the previous location, the new centre is five times larger than its predecessor.
-Malaysia’s capital Kuala Lumpur is only 30 kilometres away.
-Conveniently located near the large Port Klang container port, the head office and logistics centre fits well into the environment and infrastructure.
+Built just nine years after the previous location, the new center is five times larger than its predecessor.
+Malaysia’s capital Kuala Lumpur is only 30 kilometers away.
+Conveniently located near the large Port Klang container port, the head office and logistics center fits well into the environment and infrastructure.
 There is also sufficient room for additional growth.

 Big Dutchman history